2ndSightLab/ai-tracker/mistake-tracker.md

 So I burned like 10,000 tokesn for 3 lines of code in two files.

+On the other hand, it got this right: starting an agent with claude instead of kiro was literally one line to handle a flag and an if statement to check the flag and start with either Claude or Kiro depending on the value of that flag.

 # 2026-08-12 - 11:22 PM

 It's been a frustrating few days.
 Things that seem like they should be simple are overly complicated.
 I slowed the token burn but still used up my tokens [credits] in three days.
 Bottom line: AI models are not good at parallel processing.
 Said it before and I'll say it again.